TagLib is a library for reading and editing audio meta data, commonly know as tags.

 Features:

 TagLib originally was written to provide an updated and improved ID3v2 implementation in C++ for use in a variety of Open Source projects.
 Since development began in 2002 and the 1.0 release in 2004 it has expanded to cover a wide variety of tag and file formats and is used in a wide variety of Open Source and proprietary applications.
-It now supports a variety of UNIXes, including Apple's OS X, as well as Microsoft Windows.
+It now supports a variety of UNIXes, including Apple's macOS, as well as Microsoft Windows.

-TagLib's licenses do allow usage within propriety (closed) applications, however TagLib is not public domain.
+TagLib's licenses do allow usage within proprietary (closed) applications, however TagLib is not public domain.
 Please note the requirements of the LGPL or MPL, and adhere to at least one of them.
 In simple terms, you must at a minimum note your usage of TagLib, note the licensing terms of TagLib and if you make changes to TagLib publish them.
 Please review the licenses above before using TagLib in your software.
 Note that you may choose either the MPL or the LGPL, you do not have to fulfill the requirements of both.

 Please see the TagLib website for the latest downloads.

 TagLib provides both simple, abstract APIs which make it possible to ignore the differences between tagging formats and format specific APIs which allow programmers to work with the features of specific tagging schemes.
-There is a similar abstraction mechanism for AudioProperties.
+There is a similar abstraction mechanism for AudioProperties .

 The best place to start is with the Class Hierarchy linked at the top of the page.
 The File and AudioProperties classes and their subclasses are the core of TagLib.
 The FileRef class is also a convenient way for using a value-based handle.